RaveenaSundar/E-Commerce-Sales-Data-Analysis-Using-SQL/README.md

 # E-Commerce-Sales-Data-Analysis-Using-SQL

-About:
+## About:
-This project mainly focuses on analyzing e-commerce sales data using SQL to understand business performance and how customers purchase products.
-The dataset contains information about orders, products, customers, and sales transactions.
+This project mainly focuses on analyzing e-commerce sales data using SQL to understand overall business performance and how customers purchase products.
+The analysis is performed on a structured CSV dataset that contains information about orders, products, customers, and sales transactions.

+## Tools & Technologies:
+- **SQL** (MySQL / PostgreSQL / SQLite)
+- **Dataset Format:** CSV
+- **Source:** Kaggle (E-Commerce Sales Dataset)

+## Dataset Description
+The dataset used in this project is stored in CSV format and includes the following key columns:
+- Customer ID
+- Product ID
+- Product Category
+- Quantity
+- Price
+- Payment method
+- Transaction date
+- Customer Location

+## Business Objectives
+The main objectives of this project are:
+- To analyze overall sales performance
+- To calculate key business KPIs using SQL
+- To understand customer purchasing patterns
+- To identify top products and revenue trends

+## Key KPIs Analyzed
+The following key performance indicators (KPIs) were calculated using SQL:

+1. Total number of orders
+2. Total revenue generated
+3. Average Order Value (AOV)
+4. Top 5 best-selling products
+5. Revenue by product category
+6. Monthly sales trend
+7. Top customers by total spend
+8. Orders by country